Coastal Carolina University

 Is Coastal Carolina University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Coastal Carolina University earn a median of $47,258, roughly in line with national averages for graduates.
+Ten years out, alumni of Coastal Carolina University earn a median of $47,258, roughly in line with the national average for college graduates.

 Earnings Trajectory